scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

    Watson Discovery's Table Understanding enrichment into a Pandas DataFrame.
    :label:`tabletodf`

-Our conversion also produces a the "shredded" representation of the table as a DataFrame with one line for each cell of the original table.
+Our conversion also produces the "shredded" representation of the table as a DataFrame with one line for each cell of the original table.
 This data format facilitates data integration and cleaning of the extracted information.
 Pandas' facilities for data cleaning, filtering, and aggregation are extremely